Sugilite Gemstone Information

-Sugilite can be identified by its distinctive dark-pink or purple colour, which can be uniform or mottled, veined or layered.
+Sugilite can be identified by its distinctive dark-pink or purple color, which can be uniform or mottled, veined or layered.
 Sugilite usually occurs in massive form and crystals are extremely rare.
 Sugilite may be mixed with chalcedony quartz, or black matrix, which results in variable distinguishing characteristics, such as hardness.
-A combination of traits, such as colour, Mohs hardness of 5.5 to 6.5 and chemical composition can be used to identify sugilite.
+A combination of traits, such as color, Mohs hardness of 5.5 to 6.5 and chemical composition can be used to identify sugilite.
 Chalcedony has a lower density (2.58 to 2.64) compared to 2.76 to 2.8 for sugilite.
 Therefore, testing for density can separate the two or provide some indication of the chalcedony content.

 Sugilite; Origin and Gemstone Sources Back to Top